Query Service REST API

 If credentials are supplied in the request header, then HTTP Basic Authentication takes precedence and creds is ignored.

-Credentials list
+Credentials array

 durability_level